 Managing a team is all about having the confidence and the techniques to lead effectively.
 This qualification will give you the self-assurance to be a great leader.
 It will give you the systems and tools to lead in a capable and confident manner and the motivation to take your career in management to the next level.
-Download qualification guide.
+Download qualification brochure.

 Who is this for?

 Are you looking for a change in career direction?
 Are ready to step up to more of a leadership role?
 Or have you recently been made a supervisor, team leader or manager?
 Then this qualification could be for you!

 - Qualification fee: $697.40 (domestic students).
 Includes GST.

 - Duration: Part time: 40 weeks | Full time: 20 weeks

 - Indicative hours per week: Part time: 15 | Full time: 30